BigDataIA-Spring2023-Team-07/Assignment_02/README.md

 ## Deployment - Docker + GCP

 - Both the backend and frontend are individually containerized using docker.
-Then docker-compose is used to bind the two containers and are deployed on the AWS EC2 instance
+Then docker-compose is used to bind the two containers and are deployed on the GCP instance
 - The usage activity is logged in AWS Cloudwatch and we have created a module for unit testing using the python library ‘Pytest’.

 ## Steps to run the application locally -